ait-detectmate/DetectMateService/docs/development.md

 ## Setup a development environment

-For development, you can install with optional dependencies:
+For development we recommend using [uv](https://docs.astral.sh/uv/).
+You can install all optional dependencies:

 ```bash
 uv sync --dev